Student Research and Professional Development Activity Fund

 Application Process and Requirements:

-Students must submit an online application form, a resume, and a statement of support from a faculty member most familiar with the student’s request (e.g., faculty mentor, instructor, dissertation chair, faculty member affiliated with or collaborating on the research/professional development activity, etc.).
+Students must submit an online application form, a resume, and a statement of support form from a faculty member most familiar with the student’s request (e.g., faculty mentor, instructor, dissertation chair, a faculty member affiliated with or collaborating on the research/professional development activity).
 This statement of support serves as faculty approval for the request.

-An online application form, a statement of support template, and complete procedures are located on the BCOE Student Development and Awards Committee (SDAC) website.
-Applications are reviewed on a monthly basis, beginning in October of each academic year.
-In order to be reviewed in any given month, the complete application must be submitted by the first of that month.
+An online application form, a statement of support form, and complete procedures are located on the BCOE Awards page: https://bagwell.kennesaw.edu/about/awards/bcoe-student-research.php.
+Applications are reviewed on semester basis each academic term, based on the timeline listed below.

 When deadlines fall on a weekend or holiday, the deadline is extended to the next business day.
-The SDAC will review applications prior to the end of the month and make recommendations to the Dean.
-The Dean will announce winners by the end of each month.
+The SDAC will review applications prior to the end of the month when applications are due and make recommendations to the Dean.
+The Dean will announce winners by the end of the month when awards are due.
 SDAC will provide periodic updates on funding availability to BCOE Awards website.Applications Due:

 Students (and faculty) are expected to obtain Institutional Review Board (IRB) approval prior to collecting any data if the project includes research involving human or animal participants.
 Failure to obtain such approval will result in loss of funding.